Prince Harry and Meghan Markle's Royal Baby Rules

 Announcement of the Birth

-No one is told about a royal until after Queen Elizabeth has been told.
-She is always the first to know about a royal birth.
+Queen Elizabeth is told about a royal pregnancy before the public.
+She is also the first to be told about a royal birth.
 Prince William told her through an encrypted telephone call before anyone else found out the news about his three babies.

 After the Queen is told, an official announcement is posted on an easel for passers-by to see outside of Buckingham Palace.
 Information includes the date, time, and gender of the baby.
 A town crier also announces the birth.